Ever wonder why the U.S. dollar strengthens both in times of tough luck and when the economy is booming like a Taylor

 In any case, this is an important theory to keep in mind.
 Remember, all economies are cyclical.
 They strengthen, then they weaken, they strengthen, then they weaken, and repeat.

-The key part is determining which part of the cycle the U.S. economy and then compare how it’s doing against the rest of the world (RoW).
+The key part is determining which part of the cycle the U.S. economy is in and then comparing how it’s doing against the rest of the world (RoW).